The Jiri Trek - Nepal Foothills to the Khumbu

 Great Service, Great Value

 This is what our clients tell us... and we achieve this by not compromising on our level of service and by including all meals within the holiday price

-- Superb Himalayan foothills trekking holiday
+- A simply superb Himalayan foothills trekking holiday

-For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out extensions
+For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out extensions.

 Is this holiday for you?